rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 }
 ```

-## 7. Manage SDK APIs
+## 7. Discovery SDK APIs

-The following APIs are exposed by the Firebolt Core SDK as part of the
+The following APIs are exposed by the Firebolt Discovery SDK as part of the
 `Content` module.

 ### 7.1.
 Content.requestUserInterest